CalebPaul/forum-js2/notes.md

  * DONE  Users should be able to click on a question to view additional information.
  * DONE Allow users to add and edit questions.
  * DONE Allow users to add answers to a question.
 Answers should be added and viewed on the same page as the question they respond to.
+ * Implement at least one computed property.
+ - Possible Ideas: Allow users to upvote the answer they think is best, then sort answers by number of upvotes.
+Or display the number of answers each question has with a computed property.
+ * Add a helper.
+ - Possible Ideas: Nicely-formatted timestamps on questions and/or answers, a formatting change or special icon for questions with no answers, or questions with large numbers of answers, a formatting change or special icon for the answer with the most upvotes, etc.
+ * Integrate a service.
+ - Possible Ideas: Allow users to create lists of favorite questions or answers to reference later.

 ##If you have completed the objectives for the code answer, consider adding some additional features:
  * DONE Add custom styling.